sina-ehsani/csc585rep-fusionnet/README.md

 If you don't have docker containers, you can download the docker containers from [here](https://www.docker.com/community-edition#/download).
 To enable GPU, [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) may also needs to be installed.

-`docker pull momohuang/fusionnet-docker` to pull the docker file.
+`docker pull sinaehsani/sinafusionnet2` to pull the docker file.
-`docker run -it momohuang/fusionnet-docker` (Only CPU)
+`docker run -it sinaehsani/sinafusionnet2` (Only CPU)
 or
-`nvidia-docker run -it momohuang/fusionnet-docker` (GPU-enabled).
+`nvidia-docker run -it sinaehsani/sinafusionnet2` (GPU-enabled).
-Then use the Quick Start to run the program.
+Then use the Quick Start to run the program. (if useing this method there is no need for the `pip install -r requirements.txt`)